-In conclusion, it is my sincere hope that you will receive these remarks as contributions from the earned experiences of a country and a people who are making progress in strengthening their democracy while in the midst of a confrontation against interconnected crime and violence.
+In conclusion, it's my sincere hope that you will receive these remarks as contributions from the earned experiences of a country and a people who are making progress in strengthening their democracy while in the midst of a confrontation against interconnected crime and violence.
 We have become a laboratory with a wealth of experiences in this field that may perhaps be of some use to you.

-I would like to reiterate the importance of a joint global fight against drug trafficking, the sale of chemical precursors, arms trafficking, and illicit funds.
+27:25 I would like to reiterate the importance of a joint global fight against drug trafficking, the sale of chemical precursors, arms trafficking and illicit funds.
 All of these phenomena are intimately related.
 Drug traffickers need organized bands to protect their operations.
 Violent groups receive weapons from drug traffickers or buy them on the black market with drug funds.
 And the funds must circulate to keep all these groups sustained, growing, and well supplied.

-Colombia has insisted on the principle of shared responsibility.
+; 27:53 Colombia has insisted on the principle of shared responsibilities.
 Our efforts will be sterile if the operations of all these types of criminals are not at risk in other parts of the world.
 Those who believe that the actions of drug traffickers have no effect on intensifying violence are mistaken.
-They are also mistaken those who believe that violence in countries on the periphery will not extend to developed countries or affect their interests.

-We are also concerned about tolerance, permissiveness, and inaction in response to the activities of groups who believe in violence.
-Some countries' legislation is quite permissive relative to these activities.
+They are also mistaken who believe that violence in countries on the periphery will not extend to developed countries or affect their interests.
+28:16 We are also concerned about tolerance, permissiveness and inaction in response to the activities of groups who believe in violence.
+Some countries' legislation is quite permissive relative to those activities.
 Colombia believes that all freedoms must be fully protected, but that those freedoms must be exercised with respect for human rights, democracy, and peaceful coexistence.

-We do not believe that freedoms can be used to violate the rights of other persons or to employ violence to destroy democratic governments.
-These attitudes only strengthen those whose ambition is to use violence rather than strengthening the exercise of freedoms on our planet.

-The wealth of debate produced in the working groups and the thoughts shared here by the speakers have allowed us to explore other aspects such as cultural and religious factors in the process of radicalisation and increased violence.

-After the 50 million dead of the Second World War, the world's nations dedicated efforts to building a planet at peace and with citizens in full exercise of their rights.
+28:34 We do not believe that freedoms can be used to violate the rights of other persons or to employ violence to destroy democratic governments.
+Those attitudes only strengthen those whose ambition is to use violence rather than strengthening the exercise of freedoms on our planet.
+28:48 The wealth of debate that has been produced in working groups and that we'll see its conclusions today, and the thoughts shared here by the speakers, have allowed us to explore other aspects such as cultural and religious factors in the process of radicalisation and increased violence.
+29:10 After the 50 million dead of the Second World War, the world's nations dedicated efforts to building a planet at peace and with citizens in full exercise of their rights.
 Six decades later the dangers persist and there is no certainty that future generations in many parts of the world will experience those conditions.
 But it is possible.
-It requires determination by all leaders and intelligent and effective action to make sure each human being can reach his goals and follow his interests, and to make sure he will not turn to violence against others as his first option for doing so.

-Thank you very much.
+It requires determination by all leaders and intelligent and effective action to make sure each human being can reach his goals and follow his interests, and to make sure that he will not turn to violence against others as his first option for doing so.
+29:37 Thank you very much. [applause] END OF Vice-President Francisco Santos Calderon 1